JacksonBurns/fastprop/README.md

     - Input SMILES: either a single SMILES or a CSV file
     - Output format: filepath to write the results or nothing, defaults to stdout
     - Checkpoints directory: directory where previously trained model(s) are

+## Relationship to Chemprop
+In addition to having a similar name, `fastprop` and Chemprop do a similar things: map chemical structures to their corresponding properties in a user-friendly way using machine learning.
+I ([@JacksonBurns](https://github.com/jacksonburns)) am also a developer of Chemprop so some code is inevitably shared between the two (`fastprop`->Chemprop and vice versa).

+`fastprop` _feels_ a lot like Chemprop but without a lot of the clutter.
+The `fast` in `fastprop` (both in usage and execution time) comes from the basic architecture, the use of caching, and the reduced configurability of `fastprop` (i.e. I hope you like MSE loss for regression tasks, because that's the only training metric `fastprop` will use).

 # Using `fastprop`
 `fastprop` can be run from the command line or as a Python module.